 I met a local mum at playgroup and we instantly clicked.
-She was there as an occasional volunteer—her kids were approaching the end of primary school while my son was still in nappies—and I would gravitate towards her to share a coffee and a chat.
+She was there as an occasional volunteer — her kids were approaching the end of primary school while my son was still in nappies — and I would gravitate towards her to share a coffee and a chat.
 Her conversation struck a chord, her advice was always sound, and her hilarious stories and wicked laugh cut through the monotony of my parental leave.
-She was driven and ambitious and unapologetic about being a working mum.
+She was driven and ambitious and unapologetic about being a working parent.

 Then one day, she said something that didn’t resonate: “When I was on parental leave,” she reminisced, “I threw out my to-do list.”

 I mulled over this idea for days.
 Was I doing it all wrong?
 What did she know that I didn’t?
-If I stopped taking note of the multitude of to-dos buzzing round my brain, wouldn’t it keep me up at night?
+If I stopped jotting down the multitude of to-dos filling my thoughts, wouldn’t it keep me up at night?

 It’s a massive personal adjustment making the switch from working world to parental leave.
 Looking back, I can best remember those moments soothing my refluxy son in my arms.
 The way his body snuggled in when I rocked him to sleep or how he cooed at the sound of my voice.
 Not whether we ate dinner on time or how much laundry I pumped through our dependable washing machine.

-What I came to realise, with a little help from my playgroup friend, was that when you first become a parent, it is absurdly important to free yourself of any pressure to get things done.
+What I came to realise, with a little help from my playgroup friend, was that when you first become a parent, it’s absurdly important to free yourself of any pressure to get things done.

 You are new at this